 My room was very large and simply furnished with everything I needed including a little kitchenette with a sink, coffee machine and microwave.
 The bed was big and comfortable, there was a separate desk, bathrobes and iron with an ironing table.
 The room also had several windows across two sides, providing a good amount of natural light.

 Hotel Maison also has an on-site fitness centre and a business center.
 It is adjacent to Ummelina Yakima Valley Spa Retreat if you’re in need of some pampering.

 Tri Cities – Richland – The Lodge at Columbia Point

 The only four-star hotel in the area, The Lodge has a fantastic location on the Columbia River.
-It is a decent-sized hotel with 82 rooms, but it has a small hotel feel.
-The welcoming lobby has a high ceiling, wooden floors and pillars and a view of the lake.
+It is a decent-sized hotel with 82 rooms but a small hotel feel.
+The welcoming lobby has a high ceiling, wooden floors and pillars, and a lake view.
 Each room is named for a winery or vineyard within Washington State.

 I had a riverfront room, and it was huge.
 My king-sized bed almost looked small and came with a fireplace that could be operated with the touch of a button.
 The room also contained a 2 1/2 seater couch, coffee table, two additional chairs and a small kitchenette with a sink.

 I loved the luxurious spa-style bathroom featuring a round spa bath with its own shutters plus a large walk-in shower.
 The toiletries brand was Float – I hadn’t heard of them, but the products were good.

 Once you’ve luxuriated in your suite, it’s time to enjoy the facilities.
 The Lodge at Columbia Point has a spa as well as a gym.
 But best of all is the lovely open-air swimming pool and hot tub with views of the Columbia River.
 The area also has an outdoor fireplace, so you can grab your towel and warm up by the fire after your swim.